Sumatra: Etymology

 Before it was known as Sumatra, the region was referred to as Melayu (also known as Malay in English), named after the ancient Melayu Kingdom based in Jambi.
 The name Melayu appeared in early historical records, including inscriptions and Chinese chronicles, before being replaced by Sumatra in the 14th century.

 Sumatra was known in ancient times by the Sanskrit names of Svarṇadvīpa ('Island of Gold') and Svarṇabhūmi ('Land of Gold'), because of the gold deposits in the island's highlands.
 The earliest known mention of the current form "Sumatra" was in 1017, when the local king Haji Sumatrabhumi ("king of the land of Sumatra") sent an envoy to China.
+In the Maldives, Sumatra was known as Sarunadipa (meaning Golden island).

-Arab geographers referred to the island as Lamri (Lamuri, Lambri or Ramni) in the tenth through thirteenth centuries, in reference to a kingdom near modern-day Banda Aceh which was the first landfall for traders.
+Arab traders first referenced the island as Ramni in the ninth century, and later on as Lamuri, in reference to a kingdom near modern-day Banda Aceh which was the first landfall for traders.
 The island has also been known by other names, including Andalas or Percha Island.
 Scholars suggest that mention of Suwarnadwipa in the Hindu Epic the Ramayana may be a reference to Sumatra.
 According to experts on The Ramayana, the epic is one of the first sources to document the relationship between India and the Indonesian archipelago.

 In the late 13th century, Marco Polo referred to the kingdom as Samara, while his contemporary fellow Italian traveller Odoric of Pordenone used the form Sumoltra.
 Later in the 14th century the local form "Sumatra" became popular abroad due to the rising power of the kingdom of Samudera Pasai and the subsequent Sultanate of Aceh.

 From then on, subsequent European writers mostly used Sumatra or similar forms of the name for the entire island.